JJTech0130/llfp/README.md

-# LLFM - Lutron LEAP For Python
+# LLFP - Lutron LEAP For Python
 This is a python library for using Lutron's LEAP control protocol.
 ## TODO